 Mr. Ferrigno has 25 years of industry experience in terminal/stevedore management and operations.
 He joined SSA in the early 1990’s and has managed and operated several terminals on the West Coast in a variety of positions.
 He has been involved in various labor contracts and has extensive knowledge of west coast labor work practices.
 Mr. Ferrigno is currently Vice President of SSA Terminals overseeing the development and marketing of container terminal operations in Washington and California and is also on the SubSteering Committee for the Pacific Maritime Association.

-Joe Gasperov is vice president of the International Longshore and Warehouse Union, Local 63, in Los Angeles.
-Gasperov started working on the docks over 30 years ago and has been a member of Local 63 for 29 years.
-He has held various positions within the union during this time and most recently was president of the local and sat as a member of the negotiating committee during the 2014 contract negotiations.
+Joe Gasperov is currently the president of the International Longshore and Warehouse Union, Local 63, representing the marine clerks in the Ports of Los Angeles and Long Beach, California.
+Gasperov started working on the docks more than 34 years ago and has been a member of ILWU Local 63 for the past 30 years.
+During this time, he has held various positions within the union including president, vice president, secretary/business agent, and convention/caucus delegate.

-Gasperov has also been a part of the coast technology committee since its inception in 2002 and has been instrumental in securing work for the ILWU as it relates to the implementation of technology at West Coast terminals.
+In 2014, Gasperov was elected to serve on the ILWU coast negotiating committee for the 2014 contract bargaining.
+He has been an integral part of the coast technology committee since its inception in 2002 and has been closely involved with the implementation of technology at West Coast terminals.

 Roger Guenther was named the Executive Director of Port Houston in January 2014.
 With 30 years of experience at the port, Guenther brings operational leadership and a proven track record to the position.

 Previously, he served as Deputy Executive Director of Operations and was responsible for all container and breakbulk cargo operations, management and construction of capital development projects, facility and asset maintenance, and real estate interests.

 Since joining Port Houston in 1988, Mr. Guenther has served in various capacities related to facilities management, including master planning of the Bayport Container Terminal, redevelopment of the existing Barbours Cut Terminal, and procurement of all container handling cranes and equipment over the last two decades.